Spanning The Globe: Our International Board Of Advisors

 Dr. Gerd Bräuer (Germany): Senior Lecturer at Freiburg University of Education

-Dr. Federico Corni (Italy): Professor, University of Modena & Reggio Emilia, Director of the Primary Science Education (PSE) research group and the Scientific Committee of the Metaphor and Narrative in Science (MANIS) Research Centre
+Dr. Federico Corni (Italy): Professor of Didactics of Physics, Free University of Bozen-Bolzano, Director of the Primary Physical Science Education (PPSE) project and the Learning in Depth project, president of the scientific committee of the Metaphor and Narrative in Science (MANIS) Research Centre at UNIMORE.

 Dr. Natalia Gajdamashcko (Canada): Director, Undergraduate Studies, Teaching Professor, Faculty of Education, Simon Fraser University

 Dr. Yannis Hadzigeorgiou (Greece): Professor of Curriculum Theory and Science Education in the School of Humanities at the University of the Aegean, in Rhodes, Greece

 Lydia Hedrich (Canada): Assistant Superintendent Curriculum and Program Seven Oaks School Division Winnipeg, Manitoba

 Kim Hudson (Canada): Director of the 2WK Project, Associate and past Fellow with the SFU Centre for Dialogue

 Marilú Matte (Chile): Specialist in Primary Education, Director of the School of Education, Finis Terrae University, Chile, MEd